WorldMaker/butterfloat/docs/children.md

 fragments as well (by expanding `<></>` to
 `<Fragment childrenBind={children}></Fragment>`).

+## Comments and the Empty Component

+The `<Comment comment="Some static comment" />` pseudo-component is useful for adding HTML comments.
+The web was built on View Source, and sometimes it is still nice to add visible comments to the DOM.

+The `<Empty />` pseudo-component is an explicitly empty return state.
+It's a bit more optimized than alternatives like using an empty fragment (`<></>`, the "empty fish").

 ## Next Steps

 If you have gotten this far in the general tour you might be